 Wiring in the charger was very straight forward and anyone with good DIY skills should have no problem.
 The instructions provided by Ring suggest using 4mm2 cable, however I used 6mm due to the longer cable runs.
 As an extra safety measure, I fitted a 50A fuse on all three positive connections.

 Here is my RSCDC30 installed in the base of a cupboard.

 Thanks for reading!
-If you enjoyed this then please give me a like on Facebook!
+If you enjoyed this then why not follow me on Instagram or YouTube!
 If you want to learn more about vehicle charging, please read my article!